 No additional software or plug-ins may be installed on the computers.

 Computers are available on a first-come first-served basis.
 Computers may not be reserved, except by Library staff.
 Computers unattended for more than 20 minutes may be signed out by Library staff and made available for other users.

 Use of the computers should be in accordance with the University’s Use and Access to Information Technology Systems Policy.
 Please limit activities that are not course-related (e.g. social networking, email) at peak times or when others are waiting to use computers.

 It is important you sign out after using the computers otherwise other users may access your files and use your budget.
 Click the "Start" button on the bottom left-hand corner of the screen, then click on your user name from the menu, and select the sign out option.
-If sign out is successful the computer will reboot.
-This may take a few minutes.

 For instructions please see MobilePrint.

 If you have any printing problems please ask at the Service Point.

 In order to print, your network account balance must be in credit.
 Some course coordinators provide students with a computer budget as part of their course.